Hawaii pulls away in 2nd half, beats New Mexico State, 41-21 - NewsBreak

 Hawaii pulls away in 2nd half, beats New Mexico State, 41-21

 LAS CRUCES, N.M.
-(AP) — Chevan Cordeiro threw for a first-half touchdown and ran for a second-half score as Hawaii snapped a two-game losing streak with a 41-21 win over New Mexico State.
-The Aggies took a 3-0 lead on Ethan Albertson’s 33-yard, first-quarter field goal, but Hawaii answered on its next play from scrimmage when Cordeiro hit Nick Mardner with a 74-yard touchdown pass to start a run of 17 unanswered points.kvia.com
+(AP) — Chevan Cordeiro threw for a first-half touchdown and ran for a second-half score as Hawaii snapped a two-game losing streak with a 41-21 win over New Mexico State on Saturday night.

 Comments / 0